 Players in a campaign have assistive programs to help them play the game.
 The map viewer, which shows the player the terrain of the game-world, the location of fortresses and units, and the results of players’ explorations, is under active development, and I’m quite responsive to player feedback.

-Each Friday I post one of my poems that has not appeared here before.
 I have one “series” of poems—inspired by the cycles by Charles Williams—set in the Arthurian milieu, and written mostly from the perspective of a few main characters (Taliesin, Arthur’s court bard; Merlin; and Blanchefleur, Taliesin’s beloved).
 The rest of my poetry is generally in my own voice, and on varied subjects as they come to me—love, friendship, nature, God, and dreams are some of the many subjects I’ve written poems about.
 Many poems are tinged with an apparently inescapable note of melancholy.